Categoricity and multidimensional diagrams: Finite combinatorics of multidimensional independence

 In this section, we assume:

 \begin{hypothesis} $\is = (\K, \Iis, \NF)$ is a multidimensional independence relation. \end{hypothesis}

 We consider properties of $\is$ that are finitary in nature.
 That is, they do not depend on any kind of closure under unions of chains.
 This allows us to work at a high level of generality (for example, $\K$ is just assumed to be an abstract class).
-A crucial question is whether properties (such as extension or uniqueness) that hold for brimmed systems (that is, for systems consisting of brimmed models, ordered by being ``brimmed over'') will also hold for the not necessarily brimmed other systems.
+A crucial question is whether properties (such as extension or uniqueness) that hold for limit systems (that is, for systems consisting of limit models, ordered by being ``limit over'') will also hold for the not necessarily limit other systems.
 We prove general positive results in this direction here (Theorems \ref{brim-ext-thm} and \ref{brim-uq-thm}).
 The statements use the notion of a skeleton.
 This is also a place where we use that $\Iis$ is closed (Definition \ref{closed-def}), as well as the monotonicity axioms in Definition \ref{multi-def}.

 We start by proving a few easy consequences of the definition of a multidimensional independence relation.
 First, $\Ps (1)$-systems are trivial: